mcronce/gosevone/README.md

 Copy this sevrest directory to you GO home /src directory

-To run the examples, from the cmd directory run go run <example.go>
+To run the examples, from the examples directory run go run <example.go>